secure-compilation/when-good-components-go-bad/README.md

   `coq-mathcomp-fingroup` and `coq-mathcomp-algebra`) and Extensional Structures (package `coq-extructures`) are available through the [Coq OPAM repository](https://coq.inria.fr/opam/released/).
-- Development versions of Deriving (package `coq-deriving`) are available through the
-  [Coq OPAM development repository](https://coq.inria.fr/opam/extra-dev/).
+- Development versions of Deriving (package `coq-deriving`) and Extensional Structures (package `coq-extructures`) are available through the [Coq OPAM development repository](https://coq.inria.fr/opam/extra-dev/).
   This package is required by some versions of Coq Utils.
 - Coq Utils has to be built from source and, if necessary, its route added to the `_CoqProject` project description file.
-Small tweaks may be required to sync up with the development versions of Deriving.
+Note that it depends on the development version of Extensional Structures, not the stable version.

 ### Replaying the proofs ###